DemianWright/io_scene_blb/README.md

 	</tr>
 	<tr>
 		<th>Cause</th>
-		<td>No <a href="#definition-objects-bounds">Bounds object</a> was defined and the axis-aligned bounding box calculated from the visible 3D models has non-integer dimensions as a brick.</td>
+		<td>No <a href="#definition-objects-bounds">bounds object</a> was defined and the axis-aligned bounding box calculated from the visible 3D models has non-integer dimensions as a brick.</td>
 	</tr>
 	<tr>
 		<th>Effect</th>